 This is how I think 2010 will play out… in 2009, we had many companies laying off people.
 Companies canceled or did not participate in conferences and trade shows.
 In 2010, things will improve.
 Companies will increase staff, see enough profit to attend meetings and trade shows, and have holiday parties.
-However, they will not have the excess revenue like years past and will have the bare minimal.
-Which means, entertainers will have about the same amount of work as they did in 2009.
-I am predicting in 2011, companies will be again solvent enough to hire entertainers for events and will be have budgets once more.
+However, they will not have the excess revenue like years past and will have the bare minimum.
+This means entertainers will have about the same amount of work as they did in 2009.
+I am predicting in 2011, companies will be again solvent enough to hire entertainers for events and will behave budgets once more.
 2010 is the year for companies to get back on their feet.

 So how should an entertainer survive this coming year?
-Interesting enough I was taking with a Magician Paul Lee who said that 2009 was not a bad year.
-He was able to retain 80% of his past clients, while gaining some new accounts.
-Maintaining and retaining past account will be a greater importance this year then years past.
+Interestingly enough I was talking with a Magician Paul Lee who said that 2009 was not a bad year.
+He was able to retain 80% of his past clients while gaining some new accounts.
+Maintaining and retaining past accounts will be of greater importance this year than in years past.

 Well, it is time for me to get back to planning my 2010 entertainment season.
 I hope you take some timeout and start planning today.

-So what is your prediction for 2010 economic outlook?
+So what is your prediction for the 2010 economic outlook?

-Subscribe to Dale’s Blog and get notified when new posting occur.
+Subscribe to Dale’s Blog and get notified when new postings occur.
 Do You Twitter?
 Click Here To Follow Me on Twitter

 Add Dale to your Facebook friends.